nk2IsHere/computersng/README.md

 - [x] Add basic stdlib apis for computers
 - [x] Add per-save state for computers

+### Extensible Computer (IN PROGRESS)

+- [x] Add support for file system (storage encapsulation)
+- [ ] Add support for custom packages loading
+- [ ] Add support for public networking
+- [ ] Add support for computer-to-computer communication

 ### Interactability with world (TODO)

+- [ ] Add peripherals support with network communication
-- [ ] Add possibility of auto-discovering machine groups with computer as controller
+- [ ] Add possibility of auto-discovering machine groups with computer as controller using peripheral
 - [ ] ???

 ## Kudos/Inspiration